Get insider access

 Build Quality

 The Sennheiser HD1 In-Ear are decently well-built headphones.
-The neckband especially is well made, flexible and won't easily break under physical stress.
+The neckband especially is well made, flexible, and won't easily break under physical stress.
 Unfortunately, the audio cables are a little thin and susceptible to wear and tear compared to the rest of the build.
 They could snap if they get repeatedly hooked on an item of clothing or by regular wear and tear.
-Also since the audio cables are not replaceable, this reduces the overall build quality.
+Also, since the audio cables aren't replaceable, the overall build quality is reduced.

 7.5